 Freedom and Binding Consequentialism

 Abstract: The paper proposes a new version of direct act consequentialism that will provide the same evaluations of the rightness of acts as indirect disposition, motive or character consequentialism, thus reconciling the coherence of direct consequentialism with the plausible results in cases of indirect consequentialism.
 This is achieved by seeing that adopting certain kinds of moral dispositions causally constrains our future acts, so that the maximizing acts ruled out by the disposition can no longer be chosen.
 Thus when we act we do the best we can, which is all that is required for rightness according to act consequentialism.

 Consequentialism, Demandingness and Moral Obligation

 Brian McElwee, University of St Andrews, First SPPA Seminar Day, University of Edinburgh.

 Perhaps the main objection to consequentialism is what has come to be known as the demandingness objection.
-In this paper I discuss how the consequentialist should respond to this objection, firstly by considering and rejecting two prima facie attractive responses, from Michael Slote and Bjorn Eriksson.
-In showing how these responses are unsatisfactory, I outline what I take to be the most plausible form of consequentialism, one which does not fall foul of the demandingness objection.
+In this paper I discuss how the consequentialist should respond to this objection.
+I outline what I take to be the most plausible form of consequentialism, one which does not fall foul of the demandingness objection.
 This form of consequentialism denies the deeply unintuitive claim that we have a moral obligation to bring about the best consequences we can.
 The consequentialist must instead reject as fundamental the traditional deontological categories- 'right', 'wrong' and 'obligation'.
 Consequentialism should not be understood primarily as a theory of morality narrowly conceived as focusing on obligation, but instead as a theory of the goodness and choiceworthiness of actions and practices, and of what we have most reason to do.